itsmebombie/UTLT/README.md

-# uTLFN
+# UTLT
-some kinda useful functions that arent in spwn v.0.7 and under
+some kind of useful functions that arent in spwn v.0.7 and under

 # functions
 `random` - pseudo random number generator